PPiirainen/KoodikarpatKnuckles/README.md

-ESP32NOW! based VR finger trakker used with Vive trakker example usage: https://gfycat.com/EsteemedConcreteBats code is offered "as is" This project is on hold until summer '19 if not otherwise stated.
+ESP32NOW! based VR finger trakker used with Vive trakker example usage: https://gfycat.com/EsteemedConcreteBats Everything is offered "as is" This project is on hold until summer '19 if not otherwise stated.

 Works on two ESP32-Wrooms.
 Other one reads the fingers and transmittes the data via ESPNOW! link to other ESP32 that resieves the data and pushes it to serial.